rscharfer/myblog/posts/flexibleCompoundComponents.md

 published: 2020.11.08
 ---

-## What downside is there making compound components with React.cloneElement
+## What downside is there making compound components with React.cloneElement?

 The "clone element and add props to the clone" method of sharing state with the child elements becomes cumbersome if you want to share state with "grandchildren" and descendents even further down the React element tree.
 And if one of the children is a built-in React element, such as `div`, you have to remember there is a restricted set of "props" you can add to it; you can only add props which are valid attributes of DOM elements.